-Our advice regarding working hours, rest breaks and holiday entitlements has been updated for 2017 with additional information.
-Let us break it down for you!
-If you are a Care Worker please see our new article here about your entitlements under the Working Time Regulations.
+Our advice regarding working hours, rest breaks and holiday entitlements has been updated for 2020 with additional information.
+Let’s break it down for you!
+If you’re a Care Worker, please see our article about your entitlements under the Working Time Regulations.

 Our Crunch advisors are only able to answer accountancy related questions.
 If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110

 The Working Time Regulations entitle all (*see exceptions below) Workers and Employees to:

 - A minimum Daily Rest period of 11 hours uninterrupted rest between finishing your job and starting the next day (Workers aged between 15-18 are entitled to a minimum daily rest break of 12 hours).

 - A Weekly Rest period of 24 hours uninterrupted rest within each seven day period (Young Workers aged 15-18 are entitled to 48 hours); or, at the Employers choice, a Fortnightly Rest Period of 48 consecutive hours within each 14 day period.

 - The weekly rest period should not include any part of the daily rest period.

 - A break of 20 minutes if your daily working day is more than six hours long (or 30 minutes if you’re aged 15-18 years and you work more than 4.5 hours at a stretch).